Subsections of How to ...

 Documentation via Gitlab

-Get a Hub account
+Get a Hub account and log in

 For working with the TRR379 collaboration platform an account is required.
+You can either request an account manually, or sign in using “GitLab Aachen” single Sign-On (SSO).

 Edit the website